MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-catalog.md

                     <div class="cardText">
                         <h3>File share</h3>
                         <p>by <a href="https://www.microsoft.com">Microsoft</a></p>
-                        <p>The file share connector for Microsoft Search will allow your organization to search for on-premises file shares.</p>
+                        <p>The file share connector for Microsoft Search will allow the users in your organization to search on-premises file shares.
+The search results from these shares will be merged with the results from Sharepoint and One Drive for Business (ODB).</p>
                         <p><a href=file-share-connector.md>More details</a> <img src="FileConnectorLogo_Small.png" alt="ADLS logo" width="35" height="35" align="right"></p>
                     </div>
                 </div>